 Men are thought to need to be the strong silent ones when in fact they can be hurting at times.
 Men want to be loved but they might not know how to get through to a partner or themselves.
 Men also get depressed, but might have been told that was weak.
 Some researchers believe that men can be influenced by social taboos about males talking about their feeling and worries, or just expressing themselves.
 Men, for example, may feel depressed for years without going to talk to anyone about it.
-Counselling for men can help.
-This kind of repression can be problematic because it makes it more likely that issues like depression and anxiety may manifest themselves in other, less appropriate ways, such as alcohol misuse and violent behaviour.
+Not talking about how you are really feeling can be problematic because it makes it more likely that issues like depression and anxiety may manifest themselves in other, less appropriate ways, such as alcohol misuse and aggressive or moody behaviour.

-The expectations and demands of our new modern world result in increasing stress levels, often related to relationships and work. and this leads to negative emotional states, shame and fear.
+The expectations and demands of our new modern world result in increasing stress levels, often related to relationships and work.
+This leads to negative emotional states, such as shame and fear.
 These emotions usually stem from negative messages at home and at work.
-By talking face to face with a trained experienced male counsellor, pressures can start to ease and self awareness and a new lightness increase.
+By talking face to face with a trained experienced counsellor, pressures can start to ease and self-awareness and a new lightness increase.